 15 September 1948: Major Richard L. Johnson, U.S. Air Force, Air Materiel Command, set a new Fédération Aéronautique Internationale (FAI) World Record Speed Over a 3 Kilometer Course,¹ flying the sixth production North American Aviation F-86A-1-NA Sabre, serial number 47-611, at Muroc Air Force Base, California (renamed Edwards AFB in 1949).

-North American claimed that any F-86 coming off the assembly line could beat this world record speed.
-The record stood until 1952 when it was broken by an F-86D Sabre.
+North American Aviation claimed that any F-86 coming off the assembly line could beat this world record speed.
+This record stood until 1952 when it was broken by an F-86D Sabre.

 The Associated Press reported: